jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 ## Updating the DINO CPU code

-You should not reuse the assignment 1 template for other assignments.
+You should not reuse the assignment 1 template for this or other assignments.
 We updated the local tests to match those on Gradescope.
 Those changes are not updated in the assignment 1 templates.